Blaziken

-Blaziken, known as Bursyamo (バシャーモ, Bashāmo) in Japan, is a Pokémon species in Nintendo and Game Freak's Pokémon media franchise, and the evolved form of Combusken, which evolves from Torchic.
+Blaziken (/ˈbleɪzəkən/), known as Bursyamo (バシャーモ, Bashāmo) in Japan, is a Pokémon species in Nintendo and Game Freak's Pokémon media franchise, and the evolved form of Combusken, which evolves from Torchic.
 It first appears in the Pokémon: Master Quest anime episode Pop Goes the Sneasel.
 It is later available in Pokémon Ruby and Sapphire, with Torchic being one of the first Pokémon available to the player.
 Since their initial appearance, they have appeared in multiple games including Pokémon Go and the Pokémon Trading Card Game, as well as various merchandise.
 It is classified as both a Fire and Fighting-type Pokémon, and is given a new form called Mega Blaziken in Pokémon X and Y.

 Blaziken was the first design created for Ruby and Sapphire, designed by Ken Sugimori who intended to see if people would accept a humanoid Pokémon.
 It was also intended to be seen as an ugly Pokémon, meant to reference colored chicks once they grow up.
 It is capable of fighting with kicks and punches, creating fire from its wrists and jumping large distances.
 It appears in the Pokémon TV series before the release of Ruby and Sapphire, and the character May eventually obtained one through evolving her Starter Pokémon.

 Blaziken has received generally positive reception, praised for being a particularly good Pokémon and noted by multiple critics as being a dominant force in competitive battles, to the point that it was banned in some competitive formats.
 It is credited with having popularized Fire/Fighting-type Pokémon, which became controversial due to the next two Fire Starter Pokémon, Infernape and Emboar, being Fire/Fighting type as well.

 Conception and development

 Blaziken is a fictional species of Pokémon created for the Pokémon franchise.
 Developed by Game Freak and published by Nintendo, the series began in Japan in 1996 with the release of the video games Pokémon Red and Blue for the Game Boy.
 In these games, the player assumes the role of a Pokémon Trainer whose goal is to capture and train Pokémon.
 Players use the creatures' special abilities to combat other Pokémon, and some can transform into stronger species through a process called evolution via various means, such as exposure to specific items.

 Blaziken was the first design created for Pokémon Ruby and Sapphire, with artist Ken Sugimori intending to see if people be okay with a humanoid Pokémon or would instead just put it in the box when they get it.
 They wanted to "weaken the idea of what can't be a Pokémon".
 When designing Blaziken and its first two forms, Torchic and Combusken, artist Ken Sugimori made Torchic orange to resemble a colored chick.
 He stated that a lot of people his age had a colored chick and experienced them growing up to become "something fierce and hard to look at", which they wanted to reflect in the line's design.
-An earlier design of Blaziken combined elements of Blaziken with Latias.
+An earlier design had elements of Blaziken combined with elements of Latias.